kundandewangan/HackerRank/README.md

 # HackerRank
-My solutions to the questions I've completed or attempted in C++.
+My solutions to the questions I've completed or attempted.